tcmetzger/blaulicht-tracker/README.md

 ## Presseportal API
 Full documentation: https://api.presseportal.de/doc/

-*This software is a hobby project and in no way affiliated to presseportal.de / news aktuell GmbH*
+*This software is a hobby project and in no way affiliated with presseportal.de / news aktuell GmbH*